williamsnell/ws_content/content/posts/entropy/index.md

 get_3d_chart('teaser-plot-2', y.map((yi, i) => [x[(i+1)%x.length], yi, z[i]]));
 </script>

+With our challenge posed, let's start building the tools we need to tackle it!

-## Entropy for Continuous Numbers
+# Entropy for Continuous Numbers

 Entropy as defined earlier is quite restrictive:
 - We need to know all the possible messages that could be transmitted.
 - We need to know the probabilities of receiving each possible message.

+In this section, we will extend these concepts into signals made up of continuous numbers.

-##### A Refresher on Continuous Probability Distributions
+## A Refresher on Continuous Probability Distributions
-While some probability distributions are discrete - the outcomes of rolling dice, our lottere example from before, etc. - a lot of situations call for continuous probability distributions.
+While some probability distributions are discrete - the outcomes of rolling dice, our lottery example from before, etc. - a lot of situations call for continuous probability distributions.

 As an example, let's look at the normal distribution.